CephalofairGames/frosthaven-faq/index.md

 <p><b>My second mastery says, "Ensure the first ally to suffer damage each round, directly before suffering the damage, has at least one condition you applied.”
 If none of my allies take damage at all this scenario, do I succeed?</b> Yes, just like you would for a Battle Goal involving Rests if you didn’t Rest at all.</p>

 <p><b>Will a Pull or Push 0 trigger Chilling Impact’s (1) effect?</b> No. Not only is this forbidden by the card text, but Push 0 and Pull 0 have been ruled as 'not forced movement'.</p>

+<p><b>Biting Frost (4, top) - Who is consuming Ice here, Snowflake or the target?
+Who gets the XP?</b> All element consumptions on Grant abilities are performed by the Granter (here, Snowflake), while the effects and any added abilities are still performed by the Grantee.
+Snowflake gets the XP.</p>

 <p><b>How does the wind consumption ability on Storm Wall (7) work?
 Does it include the attack's red hexes?</b> No. It only damages hexes directly <i>outside</i> the AoE pattern.
 It is a separate ability (as denoted by the line), so it is possible to force move enemies outside of the pattern before the damage ability.</p>